uswds/uswds-site/pages/about/research/recruitment/general-public.md

 ---
 permalink: /about/research/recruitment/general-public/
 layout: styleguide
-title: Recruitment for general public
+title: How the public can participate in USWDS research
 category: About
 lead: Help shape the future of U.S. government websites.
 redirect_from:
-  # - /whats-new/research/
+  - /research/recruitment/public
 changelog:
   key: about-research-recruitment-public
 ---